fibanneacci/langplusplus/README.md

     * As of now, lang++ supports 4 lang-prog lang combinations (Chinese, Spanish, and Japanese to C++, Chinese to Java, and Chinese to Swift)
  * Incorporate machine learning / natural language processing
     * Improve translation accuracy
-    * Consider context when suggesting autocompletions
+    * Consider context when suggesting autocompletes.
-    * Better account for evolution/change of programming languages over time
+    * Better account for evolution/change of programming languages overtime.
  * Potential to be expanded into plugins, extensions, etc.
     * Will better serve people looking for occasional language help
     * Could function similar to dictionary